Angel Names

 Because Bezaliel appears near Watcher material, modern readers often give the name a dramatic role: dark protector, forbidden guide, or dangerous fallen angel.
 That move adds more heat than evidence.

-Bezaliel is not as narratively developed as Azazel, and it does not have the blessing lane of Barachiel.
+Bezaliel is not as narratively developed as Azazel, and it does not have the blessing of Barachiel.
 It mostly shows how later readers and internet lists can inflate a difficult name.

 This is also why the guide can resist aestheticizing the name.
 Mystery, danger, and obscurity are not the same thing as tradition-backed depth.